neptune-mutual-blue/protocol/docs/AccessControl.md

  Roles are often managed via {grantRole} and {revokeRole}: this function's purpose is to provide a mechanism for accounts to lose their privileges if they are compromised (such as when a trusted device is misplaced).
- If the calling account had been granted `role`, emits a {RoleRevoked}
+ If the calling account had been revoked `role`, emits a {RoleRevoked}
  event.
  Requirements:
  - the caller must be `account`.